zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 ---
 lab:
-    title: 'Build an AI agent'
+    title: 'Create an AI agent'
     description: 'Learn how to use the Azure AI Agent Service to build an agent that uses built-in tools.'
 ---

-# Build an AI agent
+# Create an AI agent

 In this exercise you will explore using built-in tools in Azure AI Foundry to connect to knowledge sources and interpret code.
 Then, you'll develop a basic agent in Python or C# (C# coming soon).